<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=231624107200609&amp;ev=PageView&amp;noscript=1">

 yard-spring.jpg

-Beginning a routine yard spray for ticks that begins in the early spring is beneficial for the whole season.
-These tick treatments kill adults and their eggs on contact, thus reducing the population this year and next.
+Beginning routine tick yard treatments in the early spring is beneficial for the whole season.
+These regular tick treatments kill adults and their eggs on contact, thus reducing the population this year and next.

-Here are 5 ways to prepare your yard this spring using an organic tick control approach:
+Here are 5 ways to prepare your yard this spring, as part of a comprehensive natural mosquito and organic tick control approach:

-1. Schedule your first spray treatment as soon as the snow is gone and the ground is unfrozen.
-This will kill fall’s leftover deer ticks, along with adult American dog ticks and Lone Star ticks that will activate as temperatures begin to warm.
-Use a service company that provides a National Organic Program compliant product.
+1. Schedule your first tick prevention spray treatment as soon as the snow is gone and the ground is unfrozen.
+This will kill fall’s leftover deer ticks, along with adult American dog ticks and Lone Star ticks that activate as temperatures begin to warm.
+We'd recommend looking for a pest control service company that provides a National Organic Program compliant product.

-2. Remove leaf litter and brush from around the property once snow melts.
-This is the preferred home for ticks.
-After the clean-up, be sure to put your clothes in the dryer and run it on high for 10 minutes to kill ticks that were carried inside.
+2. Remove leaf litter and brush from around the property once snow melts, to disturb ticks from nesting.
+This is the preferred home for tick-infested areas in residential yards, so after the clean-up, be sure to put your clothes in the dryer and run it on high for 10 minutes to kill ticks that you might have picked up and carried inside.

-5. Deer can carry ticks onto your property.
-Deterring deer in early spring who come close to the home in search of food wil help in tick prevention.
-Protect your plants with a repellent or deer fencing to teach deer your property is not a good food source.
+5. Deer can carry ticks onto your property, so deterring deer in early spring who come into residential areas in search of food wil help in effective tick prevention.
+Protect your plants with safe, organic spraying tick repellent, and also deer fencing is advisable, to teach deer who carry these pests onto your property that your yard is not a good, easy-to-access food source.

 Get Your Free Tick ID Card